-Not just any quality of the video will have an impact on your audience.
+Stock videos are a thing of the past and not just any quality of the video will have an impact on your audience.
 Make sure you opt for high-quality YouTube video production to get the most out of your investment.
 YouTube has become the hub for all types of videos that consumers enjoy.
-Gillespie Productions is passionate about video production.
-Keep reading to find out how to make videos like a pro.
+Gillespie Productions is passionate about video production and marketing.
+Keep reading to find out how to make videos for your target audience like a pro.

 Not only do your videos need to look good, but the content in them needs to be impactful and thought-out.
 Make sure to plan your video production content.
 For example, if you’re putting together a video to promote a sporting event, you won’t want to use the same approach that you would promote a retail store.

 A successful social media video production approach starts by outlining your goals.
 Do you want to educate your audience, drive traffic to your website or promote a particular product?
 Once you’ve established your goals, determine who your target audience is to help drive the script direction.
 Don’t rush the script as it is one of the most important parts of a strong video.

 2. Neglecting the Background

 Once you’ve done your planning, consider the background used for visual interest when you are trying to create pro-quality videos.
 This will have a significant impact on the quality of your video and helps you communicate a particular message.
 Plus, your video background can coincide with your brand image.